VolkanSah/work-with-Hydra/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

 ## Credits
 Hydra is developed by van Hauser and other contributors.
-For a full list of contributors, see the `AUTHORS` file.
+See [Link](https://github.com/vanhauser-thc/thc-hydra)

 ## License
 Hydra is licensed under the GPL-3.0 License.
 See the `LICENSE` file for more details.